Understanding Early Wakings: A Guide for Parents

 3. Environment

 Light, noise, and temperature can trigger early morning wakings.
-Babies are especially sensitive to environmental changes between 4:00–6:00 a.m., when their sleep pressure is the lowest.
+Babies are especially sensitive to environmental changes between 4:00–6:00 a.m.
+This is when their sleep pressure is the lowest.

-Tip: Creating an optimal sleep environment with blackout curtains, sound machines and a comfortable temperature (18-21°C).
-Check monitors and sound machines for any light coming off them.
+Tip: Create an optimal sleep environment.
+Consider blackout curtains, sound machines, and a comfortable temperature (18-21°C).
+Additionally, check monitors and sound machines for any light coming from them.

 4. Hunger

-For younger babies (especially under 9 months), an early wake-up can sometimes be fueled by hunger.
+For younger babies (especially those under 9 months), an early wake-up can sometimes be caused by hunger.
 If your baby is waking ravenous, it’s okay to respond with a feed and treat it like a night feed instead of starting the day.

 5. Habitual Body Clock

 Sometimes, early waking becomes a habit.
-If your baby’s body clock (circadian rhythm) gets set too early, they’ll continue waking early even if everything else is right.
+If your baby’s body clock (circadian rhythm) gets set too early, they’ll continue waking up early, even if everything else is right.

-Tip: Gradually shift their schedule later 10-15 minutes at a time with naps, bedtime, and morning wake-ups.
+Tip: Gradually shift their schedule later, 10-15 minutes at a time for naps, bedtime, and morning wake-ups.

 How to Shift to Later Wake-Ups

-• Stay consistent try not to reinforce 4:30 a.m. as "wake-up" by turning on lights, talking excitedly, or starting the day too early.
+Stay consistent.
+Try not to reinforce 4:30 a.m. as "wake-up" time by turning on lights, talking excitedly, or starting the day too early.

 You’re Not Alone